oroinc/documentation/user/back-office/marketing/marketing-lists/index.rst

 #.
 Once you finish configuring the marketing list, click **Save and Close** in the top right corner.

-Now, you can use contacts of your marketing lists to run dedicated campaigns.
+Now, you can use contacts from your marketing lists to run dedicated campaigns.

 Manage Marketing Lists
 ----------------------